russellkelly/ACLerate/README.md

 counting | No | Count the number of packets matching each rule in the ACL? | Must be “yes” or “no”.
 Default is "no"

 ### Rules Description File
-The rule description files contains an array of information about the rules associated with the ACL.
+The rules description files contains an array of information about the rules associated with the ACL.
 It is expected that this array could contain multiple thousand elements.
 The information for each rule is described in the following table:

 Attribute  | Mandatory? | Description | Comment
 ------------- | ------------- | ------------- | -------------